 Twenty-four bilateral hearing aid users were enrolled in this study and tested in a virtual environment with insert earphones.
 The results indicated that bilaterally mismatched gain reduction schemes had a negative impact on localization, compared to the reference scheme; whereas matching gain reduction schemes between ears improved the deteriorated localization performance.
 In contrast, the use of bilaterally mismatched gain reductions did not negatively impact the speech perception performance in noise.
 Matching the gain reduction scheme between ears actually resulted in reduced speech perception performance, compared to the mismatched gain reductions.
 Self-reported localization abilities were not found to be strongly related to the measured localization performance in this study.
 Finally, these five different gain reduction patterns did not result in significantly different overall sound quality ratings and listening-effort ratings for hearing aid users.
 However, the use of gain reductions (mismatched or matched) reduced the perceived noise intrusiveness, compared to the use of reference schemes.

 It is unclear why there was a discrepancy between the results of the localization and speech perception performance in the present study.
 It is likely that hearing-impaired listeners do not use binaural cues in the localization task in the same manner as in the speech perception task.

 gain reduction, hearing aids, localization, matched, mismatched, speech perception

 Copyright 2010 Hua Ou

 Ou, Hua.
-"The impact of bilateral gain reduction on localization and speech perception in spatially-separated noise." dissertation, University of Iowa, 2010.
+"The impact of bilateral gain reduction on localization and speech perception in spatially-separated noise."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.